 Over the past 20 years, pioneers like Martin Seligman, Marcus Buckingham, and Mihaly Csikszentmihalyi have helped to redefine strengths in a new way.
 Stated simply, strengths create energy and weaknesses drain energy.
 When we align our lives with the first and learn to better manage the second (not fix, manage), we have a formula for vitality, resiliency, and success.

 In this 90-minute web conference, Chris Trout will share this new way of understanding strengths and offer insights into how naming and claiming these strengths can provide the fuel for extraordinary personal growth.
-As well, he will discuss how this new knowledge fits into the larger picture of emerging insights in human development.
+He will also discuss how this new knowledge fits into the larger picture of emerging insights in human development.

 1.5 CE credits will be provided by GoodTherapy.org for attending this web conference in its entirety.